timthamrun/Titan-Poker/README.md

 Timothy Thamrun
 Joel Allan Gelotin

-Note: Weekly tasks will be listed on the dev branch.
+Note: Weekly tasks will be listed and implemented on the dev branch.